soos-io/kb-docs/DAST/AzureDevOps.md

-# How to Integrate SOOS DAST with your Azure CI
+# How to Integrate SOOS DAST with your Azure DevOps CI Pipeline
 <div>
 <img src="../assets/img/SOOS-Icon.png" alt="SOOS" width="128" height="128">
 <img src="../assets/img/azure.png" alt="Azure" width="128" height="128">
 </div>
-This document will take you step-by-step through the tasks required to set up an Azure project, for scan it with the SOOS DAST Product.
+This document will take you step-by-step through the tasks required to set up an Azure project and scan it with SOOS Dynamic Application Security Testing (DAST).

 ## Prerequisites